Meet the Team

 Barbara Benson

 Barbara returned to live Dunedin in 2021, bringing with her 30 plus years of involvement with GWO committees, activities and in particular its gowning activities.
 With a background in science, she has spent her working life in science education and initial teacher education.
-Her interests include time with her grandchildren, gardening, politics, cooking, music and reading.

 -